jenni-westoby/Benchmark_paper_isoforms/README.md

 # Benchmark_paper_isoforms
-Repository with instructions to quantify the bulk RNA-seq data used in the final section of the results.
+Repository with instructions for quantifying the bulk RNA-seq data used in the final section of the results.
 Additionally, a gtf file containing transcripts from genes with exactly two isoforms is generated.

 1. Execute mkdir gtfs; mkdir fastqs, mkdir quant_results